 The healthcare industry is years behind the global standard when it comes to adopting effective digital communication channels to keep up with consumer-driven demand for a better customer experience.
 The challenge is to use innovative technology to increase personalization through marketing automation without losing the human touch and increasing the risk to security.

-With a medical CRM, you can do just that, while also streamlining your practice’s administrative tasks, optimizing patient care and patient management and improving medical sales and marketing initiatives.
+With a medical CRM, you can do just that, while also streamlining your practice’s administrative tasks, optimizing patient care and patient relationship management software and improving medical sales and marketing initiatives.
 In this guide, we will explain exactly why a healthcare CRM can benefit your business and how to pick the right one for your needs.

 What is a healthcare CRM?